ministryofjustice/security-guidance/docs/access-control-guide.md

 ## Segregation of duties

-In some parts of the MoJ, segregation of duties is used to help to reduce the possibility that malicious activity takes place without detection.
+In some parts of the MOJ, segregation of duties is used to help to reduce the possibility that malicious activity takes place without detection.

 You can segregate duties in various ways, including: